ii887522/hydro/docs/functions/collection_ext.md

 ```ts
 function add<T extends NumbersHashable> (am: { [k: string]: T[] }, bm: { [k: string]: T[] }): { [k: string]: T[] }
 ```
-It concatenates two maps received that may have duplicate objects into a map which contains duplicates.
+Concatenates two maps received that may have duplicate objects into a map which contains duplicates.

 `am`: The first map to include.

 `bm`: The second map to include.

-It returns a map which contains duplicates.
+Returns a map which contains duplicates.

 ### **Example usage:**
 ```ts